4d/docs/docs/Concepts/identifiers.md

 $viNextValue:=aiBigArray{$vlSet}{Size of array(aiBigArray{$vlSet})}
 ```

+## Classes

+A class name must be compliant with standard [property naming rules](#additional-rules-for-object-property-and-orda-names).
+They are case sensitive.
+Giving the same name to a class and a [database table](#tables) is not recommended, in order to prevent any conflict.

 ## Fields

 You designate a field by first specifying the table to which it belongs.
 The field name immediately follows the table name.
 A field name can contain up to 31 characters.